 How much Ethereum do I need to use Compound Finance?

 To start using Compound Finance inside of Exodus, you will need some Ethereum to pay the network fees.
 This is because DAI is an ERC20 token.
 The minimum ETH balance for Compound Finance is not a fixed amount, and it will dynamically change according to Ethereum network conditions.

-If you ever need to check how much Ethereum you will need to use Compound Finance, there are a couple of different ways to see.
+If you ever need to check how much Ethereum you will need in order to use Compound Finance, there are a couple of different ways to see.
 If you have any DAI already deposited into Compound Finance, the minimum Ethereum balance is shown to you after you click either Deposit or Withdraw.
 Otherwise, if you don't have any DAI in Compound Finance, open up the Compound Finance app and click on Start Earning to see the minimum ETH balance required.